emscripten-core/emscripten/docs/packaging.md

 To see how our CI builds things, the relevant script is [build.py](https://github.com/WebAssembly/waterfall/blob/master/src/build.py).
 In general, the repos you need to build are LLVM and Binaryen (as emscripten itself doesn't have any binaries to build).
-(Note: If you are packaging the older fastcomp compiler backend then you must also get the fastcomp and fastcomp-clang repos, and build them together to get LLVM and clang.)

 When packaging build results, you need the following executables (when using the wasm backend):